andrewcistola/PHC6194-Spatial_Epidemiology/README.md

 `_map` 2D geographic display<br>
 `_graph` 2D chart or graph representing numeric data

-## Style:
-Code scripts use the following style:

-### PEP-8
-Whenever possible code scripts follow PEP-8 standards.

-### Elective options:
+### PEP-8:
-Python and R code scripts use the following elective options:<br>
+Whenever possible code scripts follow PEP-8 standards.Python and R code scripts use the following elective options:<br><br>
 `=` for variable defintions (no `<-`)<br>
 `''` for all character strings or arguments (no `""`) <br>
 A single space is provided between each element ex. `columns = 'COlA'`<br>